What to Do if Radon Levels are High

 - Select a licensed or certified radon mitigation contractor to reduce the radon levels

-- Have mitigation contractor determine appropriate radon reduction method
+- Have a mitigation contractor determine appropriate radon reduction method

 Select a Licensed or Certified Radon Mitigation Contractor